-16 Days of Activism to End Gender-based Violence -November 25 to December 10,
+16 Days of Activism to End Gender-based Violence:

 The 16 Days between November 25th (The International Day to End Violence Against Women) and Dec 10th (Human Rights Day) are known as the 16 Days of Activism to End Gender Based Violence.
 Violence against women and girls is one of the most widespread, persistent and devastating human rights violations in our world today and is a threat to millions of girls and women online and offline.
 It affects women regardless of their age, background, or level of education.